 After their story, I included information about the route I dedicated to these heroes.
 I hope you can learn more about them and gain an understanding of what they have done for us.

-US Navy Lieutenant Charles R. Ware, WWII – SBD Dauntless dive bomber pilot, USS Texas (BB-35), USS Dahlgren (DD-187), USS Enterprise (CV-6), Scouting Squadron 6
+This route is dedicated to US Navy Lieutenant Charles Rollins Ware.
+Charles was an SBD Dauntless dive bomber pilot, USS Texas (BB-35), USS Dahlgren (DD-187), USS Enterprise (CV-6), Scouting Squadron 6.

 Charles Rollins Ware was born on March 11, 1911 in Knoxville, Tennessee.
 He enlisted in the US Navy in 1929 and was appointed to the Naval Academy in 1930.
 Upon graduation in 1934, Ware served on the battleship the USS Texas (BB-35) and the destroyer USS Dahlgren (DD-187) until February 1940, when he entered flight training in Pensacola, FL.